iftahnaf/CoveragePathPlanning/README.md

 * Becuase the sensativity to the starting direction of the gradient and the swiching policy, for each map we check those 2 hyper-parameters combinations and takes the one that minimize the steps number.

-of Zelinsky, 1993, `Planning Paths of Complete Coverage of an Unstructured Environment by a Mobile Robot`.
+The Swiching Gradient method was inspred by the paper by Zelinsky, 1993, `Planning Paths of Complete Coverage of an Unstructured Environment by a Mobile Robot`.

 # Install: